Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

 However:

-- Godparents can start a college fund for their godchild, including money in special occasion cards.
-They can also pay for items needed for religious ceremonies, purchase gifts for religious ceremonies, or buy Easter baskets every year.
+• Godparents can start a college fund for their godchild, including money in special occasion cards.
+They can also pay for items needed for religious ceremonies, purchase gifts for religious ceremonies, or buy Easter baskets yearly.

 While deciding about whom to choose as a godparent for your child, here are some factors you should consider:

-Beginning with baptism and christening, godparents have traditionally had a faith-based and religious role in the life of the godchild.
+Beginning with baptism and christening, godparents have traditionally had a faith-based and religious role in the godchild’s life.

 If you say yes, you should think about whether they know enough about your religion to be able to participate in religious festivals.